San Marcos, TX Demographics

 A map of San Marcos's Population by Race

-Of the 1,860 places in Texas, San Marcos is the 58th most populous.
+San Marcos is ranked the 59th most populous place in Texas, out of 1,863 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+San Marcos was ranked the 58th most populous place in the 2020 Census.

 San Marcos's White Population